plumber-cd/argocd-autoscaler/DESIGN.md

 The first two `legacy` and `round-robin` - effectively are different ways to assign destination clusters to replicas without looking at any data.
-The new (and still beta) `consistent-hashing` algorithm is trying to use data, but it makes a wrongful assumption that all Applications do generate equal amount of reconciliation work, as it only tries to keep in balance the total amount of Applications per replica.
+The new (and still beta) `consistent-hashing` algorithm is trying to use data, but it makes a (wrongful) assumption that all Applications do generate equal amount of work, as it only tries to keep in balance the total amount of Applications per replica.

 We need something better.
-And also configurable, because everyone's scaling challenges are unique.
+And - also configurable, because everyone's scaling challenges are unique.

 # Solution

-Autoscaler will be operating in multiple phases, for each phase there could be multiple configurable implementations, each implemented is its own API and a controller.
+Autoscaler will be operating in multiple phases, for each phase there could be multiple configurable implementations, each implemented as its own API and a controller.

 1. Shard Manager - finds shards aka clusters and manage shard assignments.
-1. Poller - uses Shard Manager to find shards and gathers metrics for them.
+1. Poller - uses Shard Manager to find shards and poll metrics for them.
 1. Normalizer - uses a Poller to make metrics from it comparable.
    Not required if polling a single metric or metrics are already normalized at the source.
 1. Load Indexer - users either a Poller or a Normalizer to combine metrics from each shard into a single per-shard index.
 1. Partitioner - uses a Load Indexer and calculates shards distribution balanced accordingly to their Load Indexes.
 1. Evaluator - observes a Partitioner over time and makes decisions to apply when appropriate.
-1. Scaler - monitors either Evaluator or a Partitioner, sends signals to the Shard Manager, and manages replicas.
+1. Scaler - monitors either Evaluator or a Partitioner, applies shard assignments to the Shard Manager, and scale replicas.

 For initial implementation, we will pick one particular algorithm for each phase/controller.
 The goal of the initial implementation is not to provide a best solution, but to provide a framework,